 Big Sky Travel Guide

 Montana's leading holiday destination, Big Sky is a fantastic year round resort offering the best skiing to be had in the state.
 Situated between Bozeman and West Yellowstone, Big Sky sits among some of the most beautiful scenery in the United States.
 With great powder and long runs on three different mountains, Big Sky is an outdoor enthusiast's paradise and nothing beats a day out on the slopes than relaxing in a hot tub before enjoying the resort's après-ski entertainment.

 The resort offers three mountains to suit all levels of skiers and snowboarders.
 With over 5,512 acres to enjoy, 4,350 vertical feet of fun, 220 trails, 400 inches of snow annually, Big Sky is home to the greatest slopes in Montana.
 Lone Mountain is perhaps the most famous and at over 11,000 feet has enough variety for all.
 Andesite Mountain suits the intermediates, while Flat Iron Mountain arguably has more diversity than Lone Mountain; the backcountry skiing is particularly good at Big Sky.
-The terrain park has all the usual suspects: boxes, rails, ramps, and slides for all enthusiasts as well as those starting out.
+The terrain park has all the usual suspects: boxes, rails, ramps, and slides for all enthusiasts as well as for those starting out.

 Holiday visitors will find that there are enough shops offering ski and snowboard rentals and associated ski equipment purchases, notably Big Sky Sports, as well as gift and souvenir shops with some unique Montana-made oddities and grocery stores for the self caterers.
 Head to the Mountain Mall or Mountain Village for the largest selection of stores.

 Big Sky is a family-friendly resort and even though there is a variety of nightlife available those looking for a more raucous ski holiday should perhaps look elsewhere.